AusterweilLab/MPBNP/README.md

 #### OpenCL drivers ####

-OpenCL drivers come pre-installed on all Apple computers.
+OpenCL drivers are usually pre-installed on all Apple computers.

 > **Important!** The current Intel driver on Mac OSX contains a bug in calculating ``lgamma``, which is used in MPBNP's Chinese Restaurant Process sampler.
 Please avoid using the sampler on Intel HD Graphics iGPUs until a fix is released.
 Unfortunately, we do not know when this fix will be released on Mac OSX.

 #### Python 2.7 ####

-Python comes pre-installed on all Apple computers.
-Open a terminal window and then type `pip install wheel` to prepare for the next step.
+Python is pre-installed on all Apple computers.

 #### Numpy, scipy, and pyopencl ####

+Both *numpy* and *scipy* are pre-installed on Apple computers upgraded to Mac OSX 10.10.
+To determine if *numpy* or *scipy* is installed on computers with earlier versions of Mac OSX, open a terminal window and type `python` at the command prompt.
+Then, try `import numpy` and `import numpy` - if any of these import commands produces an error, then the corresponding package is NOT installed on your computer.

-The recommended method for installing these packages is via [Macports](https://www.macports.org/).
+The recommended method for installing numpy, scipy and pyopencl is via [Macports](https://www.macports.org/).
 Please visit Macport's website for instructions on how to install it and obtain these packages.

+You may also follow the [installation tutorial provided by PyOpenCL](http://wiki.tiker.net/PyOpenCL/Installation/Mac) if Macports looks too complicated to set up.

 After these packages are installed, you should be all set.